princia05/studentmanagementsystem/README.md

 Create(size): Creates an array of a specified size.
 Access(index): Retrieves the element at the specified index.
 Modify(index, value): Changes the value of the element at the specified index.
-Length(): Returns the number of elements in the array.
+Length(): Returns the number of elements in the aray.
 Resize(newSize): Changes the size of the array to the specified size.
 This may involve copying the existing elements to a new array.
 Search(value): Searches for an element with the given value and returns its index.
 IsEmpty(): Checks if the array is empty (has no elements).
 IsFull(): Checks if the array is full (no more elements can be added).